-In partnership with the Finance Department, tThe Loan Servicing Manager is responsible for preparing investor reports monthly, which, along with the remittance, are sent to the investors within 5 days of at months_end in compliance with grant agreements.
-The Loan Servicing Manager, on or before January 31 of each year, will send customerborrowers the IRS form 1098 to report interest paid for the previous calendar year, as well as a year-end statement for payments applied to the loan from the previous year.
+In partnership with the Finance Department, the Loan Servicing Manager is responsible for preparing investor reports monthly, which, along with the remittance, are sent to the investors at months end in compliance with grant agreements.
+The Loan Servicing Manager, on or before January 31 of each year, will send borrowers the IRS form 1098 to report interest paid for the previous calendar year, as well as a year-end statement for payments applied to the loan from the previous year.